ipanov/SimpleBooking/README.md

 # React SPA

-There is no need to start the React app separately, the bootsraping in Startup.cs alredy starts the React development server for you :-)
+There is no need to start the React app separately, the bootstraping in Startup.cs alredy starts the React development server for you :-)

 If you wish to do so (ex.
-VS Code or from cmd), make sure to make appropriate adjustment to CORS settings on the API in the Startup class, otherwise you will not react the API !
+VS Code or from cmd), make sure to make appropriate adjustment to CORS settings on the API in the Startup class, otherwise you will not reach the API !

 # ASP.
 NET Core Web API